-March 2021: In this article, we are going to give you an Apex Legends Tier List.
-We will also give advice on how to improve yourself (in the game, since in real life we are clueless).
+June 2021: In this article, we are going to give you an Apex Legends Tier List.
+We will also give advice on how to improve yourself (in the game, since we are clueless in real life).
 In 2019 something amazing happened.
 I got married.
 But other than that, Apex Legends was released.
 Ok, I didn’t get married (nobody likes me) but the second part is true.
 Respawn Entertainment, following the huge trend of the Battle Royal games, released their own game.
 In the beginning, I believed it would be just another slow-paced game, that you go around, looking for the best-colored item until you inevitably lose to the hacker at the end of the match.

 My, my, my… how wrong we were.
 The first time we played Apex, we had no idea what was going on.
 Explosions everywhere, bullets coming from directions we would never expect, and many sounds that we couldn’t understand.
 But with time, we started understanding what was happening, and loving it.
 The game feels extremely satisfying to play and many mechanics make it engaging and fast-paced.
 My theory is that Respawn Entertainment wanted to simulate how it must feel to have a heart attack.
 And they succeeded.